WG-EMM-99/01 More Info |

 WG-EMM-99/41 More Info |

-Effect of orientation on broadband acoustic scattering of Antarctic krill Euphausia superba: implications for inverting zooplankton spectral acoustic signatures for angle of orientation L.V.
-Martin Traykovski (USA), R.L.
-O’Driscoll (New Zealand) and D.E.
-McGehee (USA)
+Effect of orientation on broadband acoustic scattering of Antarctic krill Euphausia superba: implications for inverting zooplankton spectral acoustic signatures for angle of orientation Martin Traykovski, L.V., R.L.
+O’Driscoll and D.E.
+McGehee

 Abstract: